Amazon has a new framework for companies – Amazon QLDB (Quantum Ledger Database) as a competitive service to Amazon Managed Blockchain (AMB).

 Quantum ledger database

-The Quantum ledger database and service have a variety of uses.
+The Amazon managed blockchain – quantum ledger database and service have a variety of uses.
 Services, like for example the closing of contracts, data sharing, transaction, or for instance account status tracking.
-QLDB framework covers also data reconciliation between supply chain systems and centralized accounting book.
+QLDB framework covers also data reconciliation between supply chain systems and centralized accounting books.

 Blockchain is a decentralized framework and requires approval from network members before making new transactions in a shared ledger.
 This approach significantly slows the ledger’s performance.
 Above all, this solves the Amazon QLDB service.
 Both frameworks together cover professional market needs.

 Amazon.com, Inc., is an American multinational technology company based in Seattle, Washington.
 The company focuses on e-commerce, cloud computing, digital streaming, and artificial intelligence.
 It is considered one of the Big Four technology companies along with Google, Apple, and Facebook.

 It is one of the companies that test blockchain and related technologies for some time.
 Earlier of 2019, they introduced competitive Amazon Managed Blockchain (AMB).
 It is a complete blockchain solution for companies that can test the use of a blockchain network in just a few mouse clicks.